Last updated on December 13th, 2025

 Pair Whites and Tans With a Light Gray-Blue Couch

 Embrace coastal spaces by featuring a light blue sofa with a slightly gray hue.
-This shade of blue pairs wonderfully with a bright white room that has darker, sandy tans as a prominent base tone.
-A plush area rug and wicker furniture with subtle touches of greenery blend everything together.
+This shade of blue pairs wonderfully with a bright white room that features darker, sandy tones as a prominent base.

 via Lundin

 To truly showcase a navy blue sofa without overpowering other elements in the room, try pairing it with neutral yet bold colors.
-Light-colored flooring, neutral walls, and a bright white ceiling make an excellent base for darker colors to pop out form.
+Light-colored flooring, neutral walls, and a bright white ceiling make an excellent base for darker colors to stand out.

 For a unique color palette, however, embrace a dark color scheme overall.
-The dark shades found in the decor of this living room allow the sofa to be a statement piece without taking away attention from the other living room furniture.
+The dark shades in the living room’s decor allow the sofa to be a statement piece without detracting from the other furniture.

 via Historiska Hem